Woodworking for the Blind

 All the cabinets feature face frame construction.
 The frames, kick plate, doors and drawer fronts are made of solid red oak.
 The base cabinets and breakfast bar are made of three quarter inch oak plywood with Melamine bottoms and shelves.
 The upper cabinets are made of half inch oak and birch plywood with Melamine shelves.
 All of the doors are raised panel and made of solid red oak.

 The vanity is made of red oak wood and features two overlaid doors under the sink and 3 drawers (one small and two larger) in a stepped back portion of the vanity.
-The top is covered with laminate.
+The top is made of western curly maple.

 This is a 16-inch square jewelry box made of Machiche wood.
 The wood is from South America and is described as “A rusty tan, somewhat orange tone that darkens with age in a way that's not too dissimilar from aged American cherry, though Machiche's grain structure is quite different from cherry.
 Machiche's appearance is subtle and elegant rather than flashy with high impact.
 With a finish the wood is warm and lustrous and reveals the wood's delightful grain patterns.
 The wood can have somewhat interlocked grain which creates a unique figure”.
 The box sides are ¾ inch thick constructed with box joints with a 1/4”solid wood panel bottom.
 The lid sides are 2” wide constructed as a picture frame with mitered mortise and tenon joinery.
 A needlepoint will be mounted in the lid.
 It is attached with solid brass full mortise hinges.
 The box is finished with shellac.